FreeStuffBot/FreeStuff/README.md

 This is a monorepo that hosts all of FreeStuff's **public** services and modules.

-Websites are in seperate repos.
+Websites are in separate repos.
 Internal tooling is closed source.

 All packages can be found in the `packages` folder.